 All coursework must be completed with a minimum of a 3.6 GPA.
 You will meet with your advising team and the DGS to assess progress and the advisability of your intended degree track at the start of the third semester.
-Students whose GPA for the first fifteen credits of coursework is 3.0 or lower will be asked to leave the graduate program.
+Students whose GPA for the first fifteen credits of coursework is 3.0 or lower will be offered the option of pursuing the terminal MA degree or resigning from the graduate program.